 MISCELLANEOUS

 Section 1.
 Parliamentary Procedure.
-To the extent not inconsistent with applicable law, the Articles of Incorporation, the Code of Regulations, or the Bylaws, all affairs of the Corporation shall be conducted in accordance with the latest edition of Robert’s Rules of Order.
+To the extent not inconsistent with applicable law, the Articles of Incorporation, the Code of Regulations, or the Bylaws, all affairs of the Corporation shall, to the extent practicable, be conducted in accordance with the latest edition of Robert’s Rules of Order.

 Section 2.
 Order of Business.
-Unless changed by a vote of members with respect to a meeting of members, or by a vote of the trustees with respect to a meeting of the Board of Trustees, the order of business at meetings shall include a roll call or tally of persons eligible to vote at the meeting in person, reading of the minutes, reading of reports, old business, and new business.
+Unless changed by a vote of members with respect to a meeting of members, or by a vote of the trustees with respect to a meeting of the Board of Trustees, the order of business at meetings shall include a roll call of Trustees or tally of persons eligible to vote at the meeting, presentation of the minutes, presentation of reports, old business, and new business.

 Section 3.
 Member Information.
 A current roll of general members, associate members, student trustees, officers, and trustees shall be kept; and, upon request, shall be made available to any member for inspection for purposes consistent with the Code of Regulations.
-Except as required by law or the Articles of Incorporation, no person shall otherwise release, or use for purposes unrelated to NWCA, information kept under this Section, unless the subject of the information expressly authorizes such release or use.
+Except as required by law or the Articles of Incorporation, no person shall otherwise release, or use for purposes unrelated to the Corporation, information kept under this Section, unless the subject of the information expressly authorizes such release or use.

 Section 4.
 Written Notices.
-Any communication that the Articles of Incorporation, the Code of Regulations, or the Bylaws requires or permits to be in writing and given to an officer, trustee, or member may be delivered by personal delivery; regular or certified first-class mail; or posted on the Corporation website; or by fax, telegraph, telegram, e-mail, or other electronic means that produces, or reasonably enables the recipient to produce, a printed or other permanent record of the full text of such communication.
+Any communication that the Articles of Incorporation, the Code of Regulations, or the Bylaws requires or permits to be in writing and given to an officer, trustee, or member may be delivered by personal delivery; regular or certified first-class mail; or posted on the Corporation website; or by e-mail, or other electronic means that produces, or reasonably enables the recipient to produce, a printed or other permanent record of the full text of such communication.

 Section 5.
 Waiver of Notice.
 Any person entitled to receive notice of a meeting of any body of the Corporation may waive such notice by delivering, before or at the meeting, a written waiver to the President, Secretary, or presiding officer at the meeting, or by otherwise placing the waiver on the record at the meeting, and the waiver shall be deemed equivalent to the giving of notice.

 Section 6.
 Public Officials.
-Except the trustee specified in Section 2.B of Article IV, no public or political official (elected officeholder, appointed officeholder, or public employee), whose jurisdiction covers any part of the Northwest Civic Association area and whose duties include reviewing or determining matters that normally involve the Corporation, shall serve as an officer or trustee elected from among general members.
+No public or political official (elected officeholder, appointed officeholder), whose jurisdiction covers any part of the NWCA Area, shall serve as an officer or trustee.

 Section 7.
 Compensation and Expenses.
 Officers and trustees shall not receive anything in connection with the activities of the Corporation that has more than nominal value, whether from the Corporation or otherwise; provided they may receive benefits or considerations that are available to all general members upon the same terms and conditions and, subject to the approval of the Board of Trustees, they may be reimbursed by the Corporation for necessary and reasonable expenses incurred in the performance of their duties.

 Section 8.
 Conflict of Interest.
-No officer or trustee shall vote in that capacity on any matter in which he or she or a member of his or her immediate family (parent, grandparent, spouse, sibling, child, grandchild, aunt, or uncle, including “step” relationships) has a conflict of interest as the result of an employment, financial, or fiduciary relationship.
+No officer or trustee shall vote in that capacity on any matter in which they or a member of their immediate family (as defined in the Bylaws) has a conflict of interest as the result of an employment, financial, or fiduciary relationship.